 If your frozen pipe has already burst, turn off the water at the nearest local shut-off valve, or if necessary, at the main valve.
 This situation requires immediate attention by a licensed plumber.
 Dry as much of the water as you can and remove any items from the area that may obstruct the repair work.

 The first obvious sign of a heating emergency is not having any heat!
 If your thermostat has triggered your system, but your system isn’t producing heat, you could be looking at any number of problems.
 Check the breakers (or fuses) for the electrical portion of your heating system to ensure that they’re working.
 If not, reset the breaker or replace the fuse and check the system for proper operation.
-If your system triggers the breaker or fuse again, contact a licensed heating contractor immediately.
+If your system triggers the breaker or fuse again, contact a licensed 24 hour emergency heating repair service immediately.

 If your breaker is intact but your furnace will not start, you may need to relight the pilot light, especially if your furnace is older and does not have an electronic ignition.
 Note that in high wind conditions, downdrafts in the chimney can cause the pilot light to extinguish repeatedly.